 Diversity and inclusion

 We are committed to promoting diversity and inclusion in all our policies, practices and procedures.
-This applies to all of the IFoA’s professional dealings with our employees, members, volunteers and third parties.
-The IFoA acknowledges that recognising and embracing the unique and diverse talents of its workforce, members and volunteers is fundamental to the success of the organisation.
+This applies to all of the IFoA’s professional dealings with its employees, members, volunteers and third parties.
+Recognising and embracing the unique and diverse talents of our workforce, members and volunteers is fundamental to the success of our organisation.

-“With the integrity of the public sector and the dynamism of the private sector, the IFoA is somewhere where you can make a meaningful contribution to the commonweal whilst working in a progressive, forward looking, and growing business with great opportunities for development.”
+“With the integrity of the public sector and the dynamism of the private sector, the IFoA is somewhere where you can make a meaningful contribution whilst working in a progressive, forward looking, and growing business with great opportunities for development.”

 Cargill Sanderson, IFoA General Counsel Coordinator, General Counsel